Ionizing/usefultools-for-vasp/README.md

   Author: Ionizing PeterSmith_9@outlook.com
   Acknoledgement: renh, zqj
-  If any issues come up or you have any feature requests, open issues at: https://github.com/Ionizing/usefultools-for-vasp/issues I'll it very much. ^_^
+  If any issues come up or you have any feature requests, open issues at: https://github.com/Ionizing/usefultools-for-vasp/issues I'll appreciate it very much. ^_^

 Usage:
   ./cgrad [OPTION...]